small summer squash (generally one per serving)

 - stems of fresh mint (1-2 per serving)

-Combine the mint and salt to taste with the squash and cooked shallots.
+Chop the mint coarsely, add to the squash, stir and add salt to taste.
 Serve at room temperature.